-2.4.2.1 Protection of public health and safety
+2.5.2.1 Protection of public health and safety

-FSANZ has completed a safety and dietary exposure assessment (refer to the SD) which is summarised in section 2.1.
+FSANZ undertook a safety and dietary exposure assessment (refer to the SD) which is summarised in section 2.2.
 The safety assessment concluded there are no public health and safety concerns in permitting steviol glycosides as a food additive (intense sweetener) in FSMP at a MPL of 330 mg/kg in VLED, and at a MPL of 75 mg/kg in other FSMP (excluding use in other FSMP formulated for infants).

-2.4.2.2 The provision of adequate information relating to food to enable consumers to make informed choices
+2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices

-As discussed in section 1.3.4, the existing labelling provisions for declaring food additives on FSMP would apply.
+As discussed in section 2.3.5, the existing labelling provisions for declaring food additives on FSMP will apply.
 These will require provision of information to consumers to enable informed choices about foods containing steviol glycosides.

-2.4.2.3 The prevention of misleading or deceptive conduct
+2.5.2.3 The prevention of misleading or deceptive conduct

-There are no issues identified with the application relevant to this objective.
+There were no issues identified with this application relevant to this objective.

-2.4.3 Subsection 18(2) considerations
+2.6.3 Subsection 18(2) considerations